TonyMontana-dev/Fall2024CAP/README.md

 # Fall2024CAP
 Fall 2024 Capstone Project

-## Progress Update: 10/07/2024
+## Progress Update: 10/14/2024

+This week I have implemented a testing program of the AES-256 algorithm following the tutorial given at https://thepythoncode.com/article/encrypt-decrypt-files-symmetric-python.
+The program was written using Python and it created a salt key used to encrypt and decrypt.
+The salt key is what defines the symmetric encryption algorithm.
+It is used to encrypt and decrypt, if it changes the decryption process won’t be possible.
+In contrast, asymmetric encryption requires two different keys.
+In this first program test, I have tested to encrypt a pdf file and decrypt it.
+The program can encrypt/decrypt any kind of file format, giving the possibility to secure all types of information, from PDFs, ZIP, PNGs, JPEGs, and more.

+A video demonstration was submitted to demonstrate how the program works.
+Also, the program contains comments explaining how it works, and what each line does.

+For next week I will work on refining the program and test it with more features.
+Then collect more material in order to make this program functional and implement it into a website.

+## From the previous update:
-This week I have been looking up various methods to implement algorithms for symmetric encryption using Python.
+Last week I have been looking up various methods to implement algorithms for symmetric encryption using Python.
 The first method is the encryption and decryption of files using the cryptography library.
 The following is the link to the Python library: https://pypi.org/project/cryptography/
 An interesting blog post for how to implement a symmetric encryption algorithm: https://thepythoncode.com/article/encrypt-decrypt-files-symmetric-python
 This is a step-by-step guide on how to implement an encryption and decryption method algorithm for files.